Open-QKD-Network/cqptoolkit/README.md

 ### Interfaces
 There are two kinds of interfaces, all interface classes are prefixed with an 'I':
 1. Internal C++ interfaces used when linking to the library directly. these are under src/CQPToolkit/Interfaces
 2. External [Grpc][] interfaces which are compatible with many languages and platforms.
 These are in the `cqp::remote` namespace.
-They are defined by .proto files in `src/QKDInterfaces` whare are turned into C++ code when the build runs
+They are defined by .proto files in `src/QKDInterfaces` which are turned into C++ code when the build runs

 More details on specific implementations can be found in:
 * [Tunnels](Tunnels.md)